There are a number of different GameMaker Studio 2 licences available, but which one is the best for me?

 - Achiever - This includes all functionality of the Desktop, Web, Mobile, UWP and Sony PS4 licences

-To be able to purchase Education licences you will need to submit a request to us so that we can verify the educational licences will be used for educational purposes.
-For more information, please see here:
+Be aware that to be able to purchase Education licences you will need to submit a request to us so that we can verify the educational licences will be used for educational purposes.
+For more information, please see the following FAQ section: